SirReal/SirReal.github.io/_drafts/2014-04-04-IDs-as-CSS-selectors.md

 tags:
   - CSS
 ---
-A few years ago, I was surprised when I ran some CSS I'd written through a linter, and it complained about using IDs as selectors.
+A few years ago, I was surprised when I ran some CSS I'd written through a linter and it complained about using IDs as selectors.
 I've come to understand why that linter complained, and I'll whare with you why I now consider using IDs as CSS selectors to be, in general, a _bad practice_.

 The basic idea of this is that we want CSS to **cascade**.
 Essentially this means that if you write 2 rules with overlapping definitions, the later one will have precedence and be applied.
 Using IDs tends to screw this up.
 Let's see if we can make this short and sweet: